 Value chain promotion is an effective way of fostering rural-urban linkages.
-Firstly, the concept provides a useful analytical framework for market and sub-sector analysis.
-Value chains describe productive processes around a product from the provision of inputs to transformation, production, transportation, processing, marketing, trading, and retailing to final consumption.
+Firstly, the concept provides a useful analytical framework for market and subsector analysis.
+Value chains describe productive processes around a product from the provision of inputs to production, transportation, transformation, processing, marketing, trading, and retailing to final consumption.
 Since production only translates into income once final consumers really demand and buy goods, the value chain approach encourages looking at the production process from the consumer's end.